iceninja3/M16HonorsSeminarPaper/README.md

 # M16HonorsSeminarPaper
 Vishal Dandamudi

-For EC 89 (seminar class attached to EC ENGR M16 Spring 2025).
+For EC 89 (honors seminar class attached to EC ENGR M16 Spring 2025).

 Covered mordern tools in hardware development toolchains and their pros/cons/how they work/etc.